Skip to content

 }

-1. Keys specified in the lockedKeys array will retain their original values from the source locale
+1. Locked keys retain their original values from the source locale

-Key locking works with nested structures using path notation with forward slash (/) separators:
+Key locking supports nested objects and arrays using forward slash (/) path notation:

 json